-Below is a list of model lessons, webinars and other online training opportunities developed by BESE discretionary projects.
-If you are interested in earning inservice points for any of these, contact your school district's professional development office BEFORE beginning, to verify the requirements you must fulfill.
+Below are webinars and other online training opportunities developed by the BEESS discretionary projects.
+If you are interested in earning inservice points for any of these, contact your school district's professional development office to verify the requirements you must fulfill BEFORE beginning.

 ACCESS project supports statewide professional development for teachers to ensure a greater understanding of Florida Standards Access Points.
 Visit their website to view webinars and additional resources.